artsy/artsy.github.io/_posts/2017-07-23-fastlane-travis-weekly-deploys.md

 # git_url "https://github.com/artsy/mobile_fastlane_match"
 ```

-That's what's great about building a DSL that which sits above a real programming language, you give users a lot of flexibility.
+This is one of the highlights on fastlane's choice in building a DSL that which sits above a real programming language, you give users a lot of flexibility.

 Next up, I added a fastlane lane for code signing, and keychain setup.
-This just calls two functions.
+This just calls two setup functions.

 ```ruby
 lane :setup_signing do